-For every 3 students in California 1 student cannot identify one single caring adult on campus.
+1 out of 3 students in California cannot name a single caring adult at school.

 Let’s Change This.

 After surveying 2,000 students and interviewing 65 school leaders across the state, students know that the key to achieving equity in California’s public schools are the relationships between school staff and students.
 Together, we can ensure that all students have a caring adult on campus.

 When students have at least one caring adult in their schools so much more becomes possible for student success.

 “The number one foundation to learning is relationships.
 All young people need five caring adults, it takes ALL adults.” – Curtiss Sarikey, Community Engagement Superintendent, Oakland Unified School District

 “Relationships between teachers and students are the key to closing the Achievement Gap for students of color.” – Karrionne Stokes, Californians for Justice Long Beach Student Leader